py-bootcamp/learn-python-with-tdd/hello-world.md

     return f"{ENGLISH_HELLO_PREFIX}, {name}"
 ```

-Now all your tests should compile _and_ pass, apart from our new scenario
+Now all your tests should pass, apart from our new scenario

 ```text
 AssertionError: assert 'Hello, Christian' == 'Hola, Christian'